Skip to content

 What Work is Covered?

 The DBA covers all construction work at the site of the work, which includes primary and secondary construction sites and adjacent or virtually adjacent dedicated support sites.
 The primary construction site is where the work takes place.
-Secondary construction sites are locations where a significant portion of the work (entire portions or modules of the building or work, excluding commercial products made available to the public) are constructed, and the location is established for the contract or is dedicated almost exclusively to the job for a specific period (weeks, months, etc.).
-Adjacent or virtually adjacent dedicated support sites include batch plants, borrow pits, job headquarters, tool yards, and similar facilities set up, and mainly dedicated to a single project and located adjacent or virtually adjacent to the project.
+Secondary construction sites are locations where a significant portion of the work (entire portions or modules of the building or work, excluding commercial products made available to the public) is constructed, and the location is established for the contract or is dedicated almost exclusively to the job for a specific period (weeks, months, etc.).
+Adjacent or virtually adjacent dedicated support sites include batch plants, borrow pits, job headquarters, tool yards, and similar facilities set up and mainly dedicated to a single project and located adjacent or virtually adjacent to the project.
 This includes workers directing traffic around or away from the primary construction site.

 The contractor’s permanent home offices, branch plant establishments, fabrication plants, and tool yards that were established without regard to the project are not considered part of the site of the work.
 Established suppliers’ fabrication plants, batch plants, borrow pits, job headquarters, and tool yards are also excluded, even if they are dedicated to a project for a period of time.